portalkeeper/Portalpress/source/_posts/2013-05-22-gender-and-other-games.markdown

 ---
 layout: post
 title: "Gender and other games"
-sub_title: "It's not about rules.
-It's about playing."
+sub_title: "It’s not about rules.
+It’s about playing."
 date: 2013-05-22 11:46
 issues: [6]
 order: 1